-Terms of use of the Orphanet website and General Data Protection Regulation (GDPR)
+Terms of use of the Orphadata website and General Data Protection Regulation (GDPR)

-www.orphadata.com is a publication of INSERM US14 (Institut national de la santé et de la recherche médicale), 96, rue Didot, 75014 Paris, France.
+The site orphadata.com is a publication of INSERM, US14 – Orphanet (Institut national de la santé et de la recherche médicale), 96, rue Didot, 75014 Paris, France.

 Editor in Chief of the publication: Ana Rath, Director of Service N° 14, INSERM.